List of Winnie-the-Pooh characters: Tigger

-In the Disney films Tigger commonly mispronounces words, like "ridickerus" (ridiculous) and often causes chaos rather than good.
-However, Tigger is also shown to be tough, fearless, optimistic and resourceful; he is shown to be protective of Roo when Kanga's not around, as seen in "Too Smart For Strangers".
-His main catchphrase is "Hoo Hoo Hoo Hoo!" when he is happy.
-He has been voiced by Paul Winchell (1968–1999), Sam Edwards (Disneyland Records), Will Ryan (1983–1986), and Jim Cummings (1989–present).
+In the Disney films Tigger has a tendency to commonly mispronounces words, like "ridickerus" (ridiculous) and usually he causes chaos rather than good.
+However, Tigger is also shown to be tough, fearless, optimistic and resourceful; he is shown to be protective of Roo when Kanga isn't literally around.
+Tigger prides himself on being the only one and bouncing as exhibited in the song "The Wonderful Thing About Tiggers".
 Cummings reprised his role for the Christopher Robin film.